Diagnosing Sleep Apnea

 • Apnea: Apnea is when airflow stops for a period of 10 seconds or longer.

-• Hypopnea: Hypopnea is a period of shallow breathing that lasts for at least 10 seconds and causes a drop in the oxygen level in your blood.
+• Hypopnea: Hypopnea is a period of shallow breathing that lasts for at least 10 seconds and causes a drop in the oxygen level in your blood or a brief arousal from sleep.

 Common symptoms of sleep apnea include daytime sleepiness, snoring, and morning headaches.
 Less commonly, people may experience insomnia or nighttime awakenings with an urge to use the bathroom.